 Sergio Aguilar-Gaxiola is a professor of internal medicine and director of the UC Davis Center for Reducing Health Disparities.
 He can discuss the reasons why COVID-19 affects Latinx and Black populations disproportionately and what it takes to achieve health equity.
 He also is an expert in Latino mental health.
 Aguilar-Gaxiola is fluent in English and Spanish.

 Jann Murray-García is a physician and an associate clinical professor in the Betty Irene Moore School of Nursing.
 In addition to the elimination of health disparities, Murray can speak about the impact of racial stratification and racial identity development on the health of youth and adults.
-Murray-García co-coined and developed the concept of Cultural Humility, and developed the immersive, interprofessional Central Valley Bus Tour, where nursing and medical students travel down Highway 99 to learn about the social determinants of health and health inequities.
+Murray-García co-coined and developed the concept of Cultural Humility, and developed the immersive, interprofessional Central Valley Bus Tour.
+This tour takes nursing and medical students along Highway 99 to learn about the social determinants of health and health inequities.

 Lorena Garcia is an associate professor of epidemiology in the UC Davis Department of Public Health Sciences.
 She is an expert on the importance of contact tracing.
-She also is a noted researcher in health disparities and social determinants of health, in particular cardiovascular-related health outcomes such as obesity and diabetes, and immigrant health in the Latino community.
+She's also a noted researcher in health disparities and social determinants of health.
+Her areas of expertise include cardiovascular-related health outcomes such as obesity and diabetes, and immigrant health in the Latino community.
 She is fluent in English and Spanish.

-Breanna Winder-Patel is a clinical psychologist and assistant clinical professor of pediatrics at the UC Davis MIND Institute, specializing in the assessment and treatment of anxiety and neurodevelopmental disorders.
-She can talk about the pandemic’s impact on the mental health of children and provide tips for people of all ages about coping with greater levels of anxiety, such as in this recent UC Davis LIVE COVID-19.
+Breanna Winder-Patel is a clinical psychologist and assistant clinical professor of pediatrics at the UC Davis MIND Institute.
+She specializes in the assessment and treatment of anxiety and neurodevelopmental disorders.
+She can talk about the pandemic's impact on the mental health of children and provide tips for people of all ages about coping with greater levels of anxiety.
+You can see her speaking in this UC Davis LIVE COVID-19.
 She is a co-investigator of STAAR, a study about treating anxiety in children with autism.

 Megan E. Tudor is a clinical psychologist and assistant clinical professor of pediatrics at the UC Davis MIND Institute.
-She can talk about anxiety and mental health in children, particularly those with neurodevelopmental conditions, and provide strategies for kids who are dealing with anxiety related to the pandemic and distance-learning, such as in this recent Minds Behind the MIND webinar.
+She can talk about anxiety and mental health in children, particularly those with neurodevelopmental conditions.
+Tudor can also provide strategies for kids who are dealing with anxiety related to the pandemic and distance-learning, such as in this Minds Behind the MIND webinar.
 She supervises the cognitive behavior therapy arm of the STAAR study as part of the UC Davis Autism Center of Excellence.

 Marjorie Solomon is a licensed psychologist, professor of clinical psychiatry in the Department of Psychiatry and Behavioral Sciences, the Oates Endowed Chair in Lifespan Development in Autism, and a faculty member of the UC Davis MIND Institute.
 She can talk about the impact of anxiety and depression on children during the pandemic, especially those with autism, as seen in this recent UC Davis LIVE COVID-19.
 She is an expert on social skills intervention programs for children, adolescents and young adults with autism spectrum disorder (ASD), and cognitive development in autism.
 She is also the Principal Investigator of STAAR, a study about treating anxiety in children with autism and a newly funded study of depression in autism.

-Terri Harvath is an internationally recognized expert in gerontological nursing and director of the Family Caregiving Institute at the Betty Irene Moore School of Nursing at UC Davis.
-She is also vice president of the Gerontological Society of America.
+Janice Bell is an internationally recognized expert in gerontological nursing and director of the Family Caregiving Institute at the Betty Irene Moore School of Nursing at UC Davis.
 She can discuss caring for older adults during the pandemic and balancing the needs of family and caregivers of older adults or COVID-19 patients.
-She can also speak about health care related to the older adult population, including improving the relationship between individuals with dementia and Alzheimer’s disease and their family caregivers.
+She can also speak about health care for older adults, including improving relationships between people with dementia and Alzheimer's disease and their family caregivers.

 Debra Bakerjian is a nurse practitioner and clinical professor at the Betty Irene Moore School of Nursing at UC Davis.
-She can speak to patient safety and quality improvement practices in long-term care, particularly nursing homes; and interprofessional education and collaborative practice in primary care.
+She can speak to patient safety and quality improvement practices in long-term care facilities like nursing homes.
+In addition, she can talk about interprofessional education and collaborative practice in primary care.
 She is the immediate past president of the California Association of Long Term Care Medicine.
-She is also the co-editor-in-chief of AHRQ PSNet, the federal government’s web resource for patient safety and can speak to patient safety issues.
+She is also the co-editor-in-chief of AHRQ PSNet, the federal government's web resource for patient safety and can speak to patient safety issues.